 The objectives are to independently review the system of internal control as established by Management and make appropriate recommendations for improvement.
-The Company shall conduct a minumum of two cycles of internal audit for each financial year and findings from the internal audit shall be communicated to the Audit Committee for review and endorsement.
+The Company shall conduct at least one cycle of internal audit for each financial year and findings from the internal audit shall be communicated to the Audit and Risk Management Committee for review and endorsement.

-The Audit Committee shall consider the internal audit reports and Management’s responses, before making recommendations to the Board.
+The Audit & Risk Management Committee shall consider the internal audit reports and Management’s responses, before making recommendations to the Board.

 - INVESTOR RELATIONS AND EFFECTIVE COMMUNICATION

 - The Board recognizes the need for effective investor relation and communication with shareholders, stakeholders, financial analysts by providing them with relevant information affecting the Company.
-The Company adopts an open and transparent policy in respect of its relationship with these stakeholders and ensures timely release of information to shareholders in accordance with the MMLR of Bursa Securities through the following manner:
+The Company adopts an open and transparent policy in respect of its relationship with these stakeholders and ensures timely release of information to shareholders in accordance with the MMLR of Bursa Securities and our Corporate Disclosure Policy through the following manner:

 - Engagements with shareholders and financial analysts about the performance, corporate exercises and other matters affecting shareholders’ interests;